mongodb-industry-solutions/sec-fsi-pci-dss/README.md

 ## 🎯 What This Demo Shows

 A synthetic digital bank uses **MongoDB Queryable Encryption (QE)** with **AWS KMS** to protect cardholder data.
 The server stores only ciphertext.
-Fraud analysts still search encrypted fields by email, phone, account reference, or card token: without server-side decryption.
+Fraud analysts still search encrypted fields by email, phone, and account reference: without server-side decryption.
 Access is controlled by role.
 Every action is audited.

 This answers the most common FSI prospect question: